EyasuTeshome/shifttracker/review-guidelines/portfolio-review-polished-version-to-start-revision-process.md

 # Review polished version of portfolio to start rounds of revision with job searchers

 ## Description
 Job searchers will dedicate one whole week to review their portfolio with feedback from their career coach.
-In this exercise, the students polish their latest version of the resume and submit it to start the process.
-In this review, you should do an in-depth revision of the resume and send comments so that they can work on them throughout the week.
+In this exercise, the students polish the latest version of their portfolio and submit it to start the process.
+In this review, you should do an in-depth revision of the portfolio and send comments so that they can work on them throughout the week.
 Please request all changes necessary.

 ## Get ready for the review